-The d-Nav Way
+The d-Nav® Way

 An array of interventions currently exist to treat diabetes.
 Yet all but one—insulin—have limited efficacy.
 Studies demonstrate the long-term benefits of insulin therapy.
 However, their positive results have not been achieved in the broader population because insulin therapy places heavy demands on both patients and the healthcare system.

 The chart below shows a single patient’s insulin needs over two and a half years.
 Each box represents the total amount of insulin per day that was needed in a given week.
 For example, the patient was started at 90 units of insulin per day.
 In the weeks that followed, that number rose from 90, to 93, to 96, all the way up to 109 daily units of insulin before the end of month 2.
 Rather than staying steady at 109 units, this patient’s insulin needs then began to drop—falling as low as 76 units by month 6.
 Over the two-and-a-half-year period, this patient needed as little as 60 insulin units per day and as much as 120 insulin units per day.
-Without frequent dosage adjustments, it is not possible to adequately support such a patient, who would typically be seen in clinic 3 times per year.
+Without frequent adjustments to the treatment plan, it is not possible to adequately support such a patient, who would typically be seen in clinic 3 times per year.